om0611/om0611/README.md

 # 💫 About Me:
-I am a Computer Science student at the University of Toronto with a strong proficiency in Python and a deep interest in machine learning.
-I enjoy tackling coding problems on LeetCode and learning new languages and frameworks.
+Hi!
+I am a Computer Science student at the University of Toronto with a proficiency in Python and a strong interest in machine learning.
+I enjoy tackling coding problems on LeetCode, building coding projects, and learning new programming languages and frameworks.

 ## 🌐 Socials: